 NEMC is the National Implementing Entity (NIE) and will provide project management support, oversight and will act as the secretariat of the Project.
 It will also be part of the team that implements the project, where it will provide technical knowledge and expertise based on its experience implementing other climate change projects in Tanzania.
-The NIE further oversee compliance with its Environmental and Social Safeguard Policy of the Adaptation Fund.
+The NIE further oversee compliance with its Environmental and Social Safeguard System and the Environmental and Social Safeguard Policy of the Adaptation Fund.